VineetBisht/MiniClass/README.md

 # MiniClass - Description:
-MiniClass is a project designed to provide a simple, fun and interactive class environment for students as well as teachers.
+MiniClass is a desktop application designed to provide a simple, fun and interactive class environment for students as well as teachers.

 # Following functionalities are included:
     - Discussion Forums